UPDATED May 2013

 3) Awareness of illness is associated with the function of midline brain structures.

 In Finland, 21 patients with schizophrenia and 17 normal controls underwent both structural magnetic resonance imaging (MRI) and functional MRI, during which time they were asked to answer specific questions about insight, e.g., “If someone said I had a mental illness they would be right.”
 Insight was associated with activation of brain midline structure, specifically posterior cingulate, medial prefrontal cortex, and frontal pole, brain areas known to be associated with self-awareness.
 The authors acknowledged that “the present findings…cover only a portion of the neuronal circuitries involved in the processing of insight.”

 Raij TT, Riekki TJ, Hari R. Association of poor insight in schizophrenia with structure and function of cortical midline structures and frontopolar cortex.
 Schizophr Res.
 2012 Aug;139(1-3):27-32.
 Epub 2012 Jun 2.

 4) Anosognosia is associated with impaired cerebral blood flow in the superior parietal area (precuneus).

 In France, 31 patients with paranoid schizophrenia and 18 normal controls were assessed for cerebral blood flow by single photon emission computed tomography.
 Twenty-one patients had good awareness of their illness; 10 did not.
 Those with poor awareness of their illness showed poor cerebral blood flow to their precuneus bilaterally (p

-These pictures show differences in blood flow to the superior parietal area (precuneus) in individuals with schizophrenia with preserved awareness of illness (left) and impaired awareness of illness or anosognosia (right).
+These pictures show differences in blood flow to the superior parietal area (precuneus) in individuals with schizophrenia with preserved awareness of illness (below) and impaired awareness of illness (anosognosia) (above).

 Pictures courtesy of Dr. Eric Guedj and colleagues, Hospital de la Timone, Marseille, France.